iossifovlab/gpf/userdocs/getting_started.rst

         1        11539    .
 T        G        .        .        .
 GT       0/1      0/0      0/1      0/0
         2        11540    .
 T        G        .        .        .
 GT       0/0      0/1      0/1      0/0

-Importing this data into GPF data instance means that you need to convert pedigree and VCF data into Apache Parquet format and annotate them with variant effects and genomic scores.
-The default configuration for the annotation is located into GPF data instance.
-In the case of GPF startup data instance the annotation configuration file is::
+Importing this data into the GPF data instance means that you need to convert pedigree and VCF data into the Apache Parquet format and annotate them with variant effects and genomic scores.
+The default configuration for the annotation is located in the GPF data instance.
+In the case of the GPF startup data instance, the annotation configuration file is::

     data-hg19-startup/annotation.conf

-The tool for converting VCF data into Apache Parquet file format is ``vcf2parquet``.
+The tool for converting VCF data to the Apache Parquet file format is ``vcf2parquet``.
 To run it you need to specify the pedigree file and the VCF file you are converting.
-Also you need to specify where the tool should store the result files::
+Additionally, you need to specify where the tool should store the result files::

     cd data-hg19-startup/studies/quad/
     mkdir out
     vcf2parquet.py vcf quad.ped quad.vcf -o out/

-After this command is finished the result data should be stored into ``out/`` directory::
+After this command is finished, the result data should be stored in the ``out/`` directory::

     out/